Mithsril/MithMaps/README.md

 Void Blade - A mixture of HTS, LGS, TS, CS, and Claymore.

-Silver Maul - A mixture of Club, Morningstar, Gclub, Halberd, Gkat, and CGS.
+Silver Maul - A mixture of Hammer, Morningstar, Great Hammer, Halberd, Gkat, and CGS.

 -